openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 folder directories with the contents of these submissions for each ORA problem contained in your course.

-This zipped directory contains a downloads.csv file which lists all submissions, their location, the content of any text submissions and file IDs for any attached files included in the submission.
+This zipped directory contains a ``downloads.csv`` file which lists all available submissions, their location, the content of any text submissions and file IDs for any attached files included in the submission.
+Missing or corrupted files will be annotated with ``False`` in the ``file_found`` column of this document but will not be included in the zipped file archive.

 Inside the zipped directory there's a folder for each unit that contains an ORA problem in the course named using the following format: ``[section_index] Section